 - The online activities are designed as discussion forums on Carmen.
 Occasionally, these activities will be performed in small teams of students.
 To keep things interesting and to address a variety of learning goals, the online activities will be diverse. - There will be 10 opportunities for online activities, the three lowest scores will be dropped.
 The online activity assignments will be posted on a weekly basis after the class meeting. - You can find brief descriptions of the online activities on the schedule; detailed instructions will be posted each week right after the class meeting.
 Additionally, grading rubrics will be provided to clarify how the activities are graded. - Typically, students are asked to write 700-800 words in response for each online activity.
+The instructions for an activity will specify length requirements. - Please generally paste your activity submissions directly into your discussion post (as opposed to posting a PDF or WORD file).
+Occasionally, the instructions for an activity will specify if a file can be uploaded.
+For example, for "Activity 1", please paste your reflections from "Part Two" directly into the discussion post and attach the log file from "Part One" as an attachment file.

-The instructions for an activity will specify length requirements. - Please submit your response by pasting text into the discussion post.
-Please do NOT submit as a Word or PDF file. - It is recommended that you schedule a regular time window in your calendar for the online activities and allow some 'buffer' time. - Again, in order to allow for compensation of assignments due to illness etc., the grading policy includes a 'drop lowest score' component.
+- It is recommended that you schedule a regular time window in your calendar for the online activities and allow some 'buffer' time. - If you run into technical issues with posting, please let your instructor/TA know (sometimes we just need to fix a small Carmen setting).
+However, make sure not to wait with posting your work until 2 minutes before deadline;-) - Again, in order to allow for compensation of assignments due to illness etc., the grading policy includes a 'drop lowest score' component.
 See section above "Attendance and Timely Completion of Assignments" for make-up policy.